evgenyneu/evgenii.com/blog/_posts/2016-05-30-spring-button-animation-on-android.md

   <img width='144' class='isTextCentered' src='/image/blog/2016-05-30-spring-button-animation-on-android/005-spring-button-animation.gif' alt='Spring style button animation on Android'>
 </div>

-In this tutorial I show how to animate a button with bounce effect on Android.
-This tutorial was tested on Android Studio version 2.1.
+This tutorial shows how to animate a button with bounce effect on Android using Android Studio version 2.1.

 I assume that you know how to create an app in Android Studio.
 If you don't have this experience yet then I would recommend reading the excellent [Building Your First App](https://developer.android.com/training/basics/firstapp/index.html) tutorial from Google first.

 ## 1) Add a button view

-We begin by placing a button into activity layout file **res/layout/activity_main.xml**.
+We begin by placing a button in the activity layout file **res/layout/activity_main.xml**.

 ```XML